NetworkGestalt/obsidian-sprout/README.md

 # Sprout

 Select a term or passage in a note and Sprout uses the Anthropic API to generate a linked explanation note in your vault.
-Built for reading research papers in Obsidian.
+Built for reading research papers that have already been converted to markdown.

 ## Requirements